-Components of Patient Centered Care
+- (c) Components of Patient Centered Care

-Exploring the disease and the patient's illness experience Understanding the whole person Finding common ground with the patient regarding management/treatment options Incorporating prevention and health promotion Enhancing the doctor-patient relationship Being realistic Adapted from: Huang, WY.
+- Exploring the disease and the patient's illness experience

+- Understanding the whole person

+- Finding common ground with the patient regarding management/treatment options

+- Incorporating prevention and health promotion

+- Enhancing the doctor-patient relationship

+- Being realistic

+Adapted from: Huang, WY.
 Fam Med 2002;34(9):644-5

+Article IV.
 Purpose of the Clinical Handbook

-The Clinical Handbook is applicable to SCNM students currently enrolled in the clinical curriculum.
-Its purpose is to outline policies and procedures for students during their clinical experience at Southwest College of Naturopathic Medicine.
-The Clinical Handbook provides expectations regarding conduct and provides guidelines for performance as student's progress through their clinical education at SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine, extended, or elective clinical sites.
+The Clinical Handbook is applicable to Sonoran University of Health Sciences College of Naturopathic Medicine students currently enrolled in the clinical curriculum.
+Its purpose is to outline policies and procedures for students during their clinical experience at Sonoran University.
+The Clinical Handbook provides expectations regarding conduct and provides guidelines for performance as student's progress through their clinical education at the Sonoran University Medical Center, the Neil Riordan Center for Regenerative Medicine, extended, or elective clinical sites.
 Students are responsible for adhering to all the information contained in the Clinical Handbook.
 Policies and procedures contained in this handbook are subject to change and supersede any previous editions.
 Students are also responsible for the policies and procedures for each site where they are participating in a clerkship.
+Please note that for purposes of this handbook

 Please note that for purposes of this handbook quarters are referred to by the 4-year program of study.
-A student following the 5-year program of study will need to adjust the information to the appropriate guarter for their program.
+A student following the 5-year program of study will need to adjust the information to the appropriate quarter for their program.

-Progression of Clinical Education
+Section 4.01 Progression of Clinical Education